Delayed surgical management of the disrupted anal sphincter

 Fecal incontinence is the involuntary loss of flatus or feces.
 Data are conflicting as to whether the rate is higher in women than in men [1,2].
 Fecal incontinence affects 9 percent of women aged 40 to 59 years old and as many as 21 percent of women aged over 80 years old .
 Unfortunately, it is often unrecognized by clinicians because patients do not report their symptoms.
 The emotional, psychological, and social problems created by fecal incontinence can be devastating, debilitating, and costly .
 (See "Fecal incontinence in adults: Etiology and evaluation", section on 'Epidemiology'.)

 Delayed repair of anal sphincter disruption will be reviewed here.
 The anatomy and physiology of the anal sphincter, pathogenesis of anal sphincter dysfunction, and evaluation of patients with fecal incontinence are discussed separately.
 (See "Fecal incontinence in adults: Etiology and evaluation".)
 Primary surgical repair of anal sphincter injury related to childbirth is also discussed separately.
-(See "Repair of episiotomy and perineal lacerations associated with childbirth".)
+(See "Repair of perineal and other lacerations associated with childbirth".)

 Chronic third and fourth degree lacerations occur from unrecognized obstetric trauma or breakdown of a primary perineal repair after childbirth.
 Women who suffer from chronic third or fourth degree lacerations typically complain of fecal urgency, and can have incontinence to gas, mucus, liquid, and even solid feces.
 The severity of symptoms is, at least in part, dependent on the size of the tear, but also on the amount and functionality of the residual muscle .